zeitgitter/zeitgitterd/doc/ServerOperation.md

    These cryptographic digital signatures can then be used to prove this misbehavior and incriminate the perpetrator.

-2. Third-party `igitt` timestamping.
+2. Third-party `zeitgitter` timestamping.
    * This `git` repository can be timestamped like any other `git` repository.

-   Assuming the independence of the other `igitt` timestamping servers, this provides further third-party assurances.
+   Assuming the independence of the other `zeitgitter` timestamping servers, this provides further third-party assurances.
 Assuming the unidirectional timestamping edges form a graph where each timestamper can reach every other timestamper, the existence of only a single